Phone-GWP-group

 When assessing costs, you should also think about your product - as your packaging may be over or under specified

 One of the main reasons you may have experienced a price rise is the increase in demand for the raw materials that are used to produce corrugated cardboard (and for the finished material itself).
-This rise in demand has led to shortages, rises in pricing and ultimately an increase cost for your packaging.
+This rise in demand has led to shortages, price increases, and ultimately an increase in the cost of your packaging.

-So, even knowing this, is there anything you can do?
+So, even knowing this, is there anything that you can do?

 The short answer is yes.

-For example, could your boxes be made smaller to use less material (this could be the case if you are not using custom packaging)?
+For example, could your boxes be made smaller to use less material (if you are not using custom packaging)?

-Another area to explore is if the material of your packaging is over-specified.
-Whilst your packaging may be protecting your products in transit successfully, it may be the case that a lighter, cheaper board grade would provide no noticeable difference in protection, but could offer you an instant cost saving.
+Another area to explore is whether the packaging material is over-specified.
+Whilst your packaging may be successfully protecting your products in transit, a lighter, cheaper board grade may offer no noticeable difference in protection, but could provide an instant cost saving.

 Packaging material costs are one of the biggest factors in the price you pay.

-A similar principal actually applies to the intended use of your packaging.
-So whilst looking at how fragile or robust your product is, you should also consider what environments and types of handling it will experience in your supply chain.
+A similar principle actually applies to the intended use of your packaging.
+So, whilst assessing how fragile or robust your product is, you should also consider the environments and handling it will experience in your supply chain.

-As a very basic example, a product that will be delivered to an end user through a courier network may be handled numerous times as it passes through various distribution centres.
-It will also potentially have a number of different journeys in vans or lorries where it will be exposed to different forces (impact, vibration etc.).
+As a very basic example, a product delivered to an end user via a courier network may be handled multiple times as it passes through various distribution centres.
+It will also potentially undergo a number of journeys in vans or lorries, during which it will be exposed to different forces (impact, vibration, etc.).

-The exact same product, being delivered directly to your customer using your own transport will be handled considerably less and depending on location, may also travel less distance too.
+The exact same product, being delivered directly to your customer using your own transport, will be handled considerably less and, depending on location, may also travel a shorter distance.

-The first scenario would require a considerably higher level of transit protection than the second.
+The first scenario would require considerably more transit protection than the second.

 Packaging role in supply chain